electron/electron/docs/api/browser-window.md

 win.show();
 ```

-You can also create a window without Chrome by using
+You can also create a window without chrome by using
 [Frameless Window](frameless-window.md) API.

 ## Class: BrowserWindow